jessy-ledu/jessy-ledu.github.io/_projects/(4) machine-learning-rna-prediction_embedded.md

 To enhance structural awareness, the model incorporates **base-pair probability (BPP) features** from LinearPartition–EternaFold.
 These channels provide:

-- tendencies of nucleotides to be **paired or unpaired**
+- information about how likely each nucleotide is to be **paired or unpaired**
-- cues about **helix boundaries**, **loops**, and **interaction partners**
+- cues marking **helix boundaries**, **loops**, and potential **secondary-structure partners** (consistent with the correlations observed earlier in the notebook)
-- global constraints that encourage biologically meaningful attention patterns
+- broader structural context that helps the model align its predictions with plausible RNA folding patterns

-BPP features act as explicit structural priors, complementing the structure the Transformer learns implicitly.
+BPP features add explicit structural signals that support the Transformer’s learned representations.

 ### Training Pipeline